How to build a strong Cloud Migration strategy

 5) How do I gain awareness of Atlassian enablement of migration?

 About 90% of Atlassian’s new customers choose Cloud.
-The Australian tech giant has further announced that they have over 10 million people using their Cloud products, thanks to their top-notch security and high-performance features.
+The Australian tech giant has further announced that they have over 10 million people using their Cloud products, thanks to its top-notch security and high-performance features.

 Pick the brains of the Atlassian community if you’re looking for an unbiased opinion, honest feedback, or key information from the horse’s mouth.
 Shoot your questions on community.atlassian.com, and you’d be surprised at how many members extend help with relevant resources.
 Reach out to Atlassian through the move ticket, because they will already be having an overview of how different scenarios work.
 The Atlassian team will either provide hands-on guidance or connect you to the technician who can assist you in the process.